1. Student Learning Outcomes (SLO)

 Before the Course Starts

 1.4 Verify all course materials and resources align with and support one or more SLO.
+All course content promotes the achievement of the SLOs.

 1.5 Confirm all SLOs are being assessed, and at an appropriate cognitive level for the course (Bloom’s Taxonomy ).